 ACT for Better DiagnosisTM

-In September 2018, the Coalition to Improve Diagnosis, convened by the Society to Improve Diagnosis in Medicine (SIDM), launched a targeted effort to improve the Accuracy, Communication and Timeliness of diagnosis.
-ACT for Better Diagnosis™ aims to improve the diagnostic process by identifying and spreading practical steps that everyone throughout the healthcare system—patients, physicians, nurses, health system leaders, laboratory scientists, and others—can take to improve diagnosis.
+In September 2018, the Coalition to Improve Diagnosis, convened by the Society to Improve Diagnosis in Medicine (SIDM), launched a targeted effort to increase awareness of the need to improve Accuracy, Communication and Timeliness of diagnosis.
+ACT for Better Diagnosis™ aims to improve the diagnostic process by identifying and showcasing practical steps that everyone throughout the healthcare system—patients, physicians, nurses, health system leaders, laboratory scientists, and others—can take to improve diagnosis.

 Working collaboratively over several months, more than 50 leading healthcare and patient advocacy organizations identified several obstacles they believe impede diagnostic accuracy, including: